grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "I had the same thought."
 Said Shakes.
 "But I didn't want to put my fucking nose into your business, just as I wouldn't want you askin' about mine.
 But since yer asking Hemi..."

 "It does seem odd.
-We're just a fucknig cargo sub."
+We're just a fucking cargo sub."
 Percy said, looking steadily at Shakes.
 "Of course we're always being harassed by various Authorities in general-like ways --- that's just part of the business.
 But who among them has the inclination to _pursue_ a cargo sub?
 We're fuckin' small potatoes by any measure you care to put fuckin' to it.
 They have wars to fight and borders to defend up there.
 They spend their concentrated long-term resources on their never-ending fucking conflicts with each other.
 Harassing commerce too much is bad for, well, fucking business."

 "And we are the commerce."
 Said Shakes.